 You won't find anything on AO3 you can't find here, but my DA site has all kinds of other stuff -- single-image posts, other projects, a few odds and ends I didn't bother to repost here.
 Get it while it still exists; but bear in mind that nine-tenths or more of my DA content is marked "Mature" and you may need to be a logged-in DA user to see it.

-I started working in Daz Studio because I was making a game and the game needed to have pictures, and I can't draw, couldn't afford to commission art, and Studio was free and seemed able to do what I wanted.
+I started working in Daz Studio because I was making a game called Hotel Eleusis, and the game needed to have pictures, and I can't draw.
+I couldn't afford to commission art, and Studio was free and seemed able to do what I wanted.
 (Little did I know at the time that Studio may be free, but to use it effectively you need an enormous library of expensive resources.)

 My first go at it was definitely much more of an illustrated story than anything resembling a comic book.
 It was one of two Christmas stories I did in 2020, called "Guidance."
 The other was a story told in two parts in text below two single-image posts, called "Regifting."
 Neither is here -- "Guidance" embarrasses me now, for reasons which will become clear in a moment, and "Regifting" is the kind of thing I could just write again in my sleep if I needed to -- but if you're determined, I have not removed them from the TTTT subgallery of my DA account.